oouadani1/ma-bikeshare-coverage/README.md

 **How many Massachusetts residents live within a 10-minute walk of a docked bikeshare station?**

 This micro visualization project answers this question posed by the Lab @ MassDOT, seeking to understand how many Massachusetts residents are within a reasonable walking distance to a bikeshare station.
-The resulting map visualizes all five docked bikeshare systems operating in Massachusetts, draws a 10 minute walkingshed around each station, and estimates how many residents fall within it using most recent 2023 American Community Survey Census population data.
-This inquiry is helpful as a preliminary analysis of mobility equity in Massachusetts because it brings independent bikeshare data into a single source, uses most recent operator data (as of June 22, 2026), and reveals state-wide bikeshare gaps.
+The resulting map visualizes all six docked bikeshare systems operating in Massachusetts, draws a 10 minute walkingshed around each station, and estimates how many residents fall within it using most recent 2023 American Community Survey Census population data.
+The map also includes a demographic lens showing coverage for residents aged 50 and older.
+This inquiry is helpful as a preliminary analysis of mobility equity in Massachusetts because it brings independent bikeshare data into a single source, uses most recent operator data (as of June 2026), and reveals state-wide bikeshare gaps.

 **[View the interactive map →](https://oouadani1.github.io/ma-bikeshare-coverage/data/processed/bikeshare_coverage_map.html)**